-Both of these materials have the ability to absorb and emit moisture — which is the disadvantage of most modern impermeable systems.
+There is a range of relatively new materials that have the ability to absorb and emit moisture, something many standard modern systems fail to do.
 These materials can also be laid successfully with underfloor heating.

-Adding insulation to a floor base is key to it performing to modern standards, but the additional build-up required can be hard to accommodate
+Adding some kind of breathable insulation to a floor base is key to it performing to modern standards, but the additional build-up required can be hard to accommodate

 Repairing Wood Floors

 In the case of timber floor structures, the most common underlying problems relate to rotten timber joists.

 If only smaller areas of timber are damaged it is usually easy enough to repair them like-for-like, but if the entire area is badly damaged it is well-worth considering a complete replacement.
 You might well decide to do this yourself, but a skilled joiner or floor specialist will be able to help.